Cozy Butternut Squash Bacon Mac

 Rich macaroni with roasted butternut squash, crispy bacon, and a luscious cheese sauce delivers ultimate comfort.
 Velvety smooth squash blends beautifully with cheddar and Parmesan, while smoky bits of bacon provide contrast in flavor and texture.
 This dish comes together easily with everyday ingredients and simple steps, making it perfect for weeknights or special gatherings.
 Customizable for different tastes—try baking with a crunchy topping or adding a dash of heat.
 Enjoy a cozy, flavorful meal everyone will love.

-A plate of food with bacon and cheese.
-Save
+A plate of bacon mac and cheese.
+Save to Pinterest

 This cozy butternut squash bacon mac recipe wraps all the creamy goodness of classic macaroni and cheese with extra comfort from roasted butternut squash and crispy bacon.
 On chilly nights I reach for this because it is hearty filling and brings my family together around the table with that irresistible combo of sweet squash and smoky bacon.